wondering-packet/learning-vault/Git/KBs/KB001 - Main or Master Branch.md

 #### **Analogy:**

 Think of `main` as the "trunk" of a tree where all the major growth happens, and other branches are smaller limbs coming off it.
 Or, if your project is a book, `main` is the "final published version" that everyone works from and contributes back to.

+#### **Real world application**

+In a team of developers, the main branch is the single source of truth for the project.
+It represents the official, stable version of the code that's ready to be deployed to users.
+Developers work on separate feature branches and then merge their completed, tested code into the main branch to update the project.
 #### **Example Commands:**

 - `git checkout main`: Switch to your local `main` branch.